aklivity/openmessaging-benchmark/driver-kafka/deploy/aklivity-deployment/README.md

 5. Copy `ccloud.properties.tpl` file to `ccloud.properties` and update the `bootstrap.server` and `sasl.jaas.config` values with your Confluent Cloud details

-6. Copy `zp-ccloud.properties.tpl` file to `zp-ccloud.properties` and `sasl.jaas.config` values with your Confluent Cloud
+6. Copy `zilla-ccloud.properties.tpl` file to `zilla-ccloud.properties` and `sasl.jaas.config` values with your Confluent Cloud
    details

 ```bash